-Industrial Light and Magic’s David Carson and Nilo Rodis designed the Earth Spacedock for Star Trek III: The Search for Spock.
-Carson told Star Trek: The Magazine (December 2002) years later that he was thinking of ways to make the space station interesting and thought, “What if it is so big that the Enterprise actually goes into it?”
+Industrial Light and Magic’s David Carson and Nilo Rodis designed Earth Spacedock for Star Trek III: The Search for Spock.
+Carson told Star Trek: The Magazine in 2002 that he was thinking of ways to make the space station interesting and thought, “What if it is so big that the Enterprise actually goes into it?”

 I did a drawing of a space station that was big enough.
 It was a bit clunky, but Nilo took that and in his typical fashion turned it into a really wonderful design.
 So we presented this idea.

 “We pitched a whole bunch of design ideas to Harve [Bennett] and Leonard [Nimoy],” Rodis recalled.
 “I wanted to make sure it had nothing whatsoever to do with Star Wars.”

 The original plan was to rotate the facility as it proceeded on its orbit, which meant that starships maneuvering into the station would have to synchronize their motion with the dock.
 This was dropped.

 The scale of the spacedock presented a challenge.
 It had to look massive on the inside without making the Enterprise look small.

 Seeing the ship dock through a large group of windows partly solved that issue.
 The presence of people in the foreground provided a reference point for scale.

 “Because there was no architectural detail on the inside, I needed an element that defined how big this space was,” explained Rodis.

 The only way I could really give you the sense of distance was by establishing some kind of perspective.
 We could do that vertically, but we also needed to do it between them with beams or columns of light.

 The inclusion of lights also added a sense of grandeur.
 “Without that element,” Rodis said, “it just wasn’t magic.”